-(i) Protected Species
+i) Protected Species

-Please see Tables 1 & 2 for the type of protected species survey you may need to undertake.
-In the main, Preliminary Roost Assessments (PRA) will be required for any development that proposes changes to the roof / loft space, upper floors and hanging tiles for all developments.
+Please see Table 1 for the type of protected species survey you may need to undertake.
+In the main, Preliminary Roost Assessments (PRA) will be required for any development that proposes changes to the roof / loft space, upper floors and hanging tiles.

 All buildings to be demolished need to provide a PRA.

 The removal of trees are likely to require a PRA and a Nesting Bird Check.
+2 ii) Preliminary Ecological Appraisal (PEA)